Are you replacing your roof and curious about the types of shingles available?

 7. Slate Tiles

-Slate tiles consist of a unique, thin layer of stones that are very durable, weather-resistant, and one of the marketplace’s longest-lasting roof shingles.
-However, slate tiles are costly and heavy and dense, so proper prior consultation is recommended.
+Slate tiles consist of a unique, thin layer of stone that is very durable, weather-resistant, and one of the marketplace’s longest-lasting roof shingles.
+However, slate tiles are costly, heavy, and dense, so proper prior consultation is recommended.

 - Average Cost to Install: $25K-$50K